Xenapto/resque-rate_limited/README.md

 Please see the section below on how to unpause on heroku as an alternative.
 If you don't install `resque-scheduler` AND configure the queue, then the gem will not schedule unpause jobs this way.

 #### Workers
-Queues are paused by renaming them, so a resque queue called 'twitter\_api' will be renamed 'twitter\_api\_paused' when it hits a rate limit.
-Of course this will only work if your resque workers are not also taking jobs from the 'twitter\_api\_paused' queue.
+Queues are paused by renaming them, so a resque queue called `twitter_api` will be renamed `twitter_api_paused` when it hits a rate limit.
+Of course this will only work if your resque workers are not also taking jobs from the `twitter_api_paused` queue.
 So your worker commands need to look like:

 Either